Comparison

 FotMob

-If you want the most data on screen per match and do not mind a busier app, FotMob is strong.
+If you want the most data on screen per match, plus extras like heat maps, and do not mind a busier app, FotMob goes furthest.

 Best for multi-sport stats